• Skip to primary navigation

 Notes

-Storage: Store mayonnaise in an airtight container in the fridge for up to 2 weeks.
+Storage: Store fish stock in an airtight container like a wide-mouth mason jar in the refrigerator for up to 3 days.

 Helpful Tips: